Changing from Adjustment of Status to Consular Processing22 Aug 2022

-For most types of immigrant petitions, such as a family-based petition for an alien relative (form I-130) or an employment-based petition for an alien worker (form I-140), the petitioner must indicate whether the foreign national beneficiary will be applying for adjustment of status (form I-485) from within the United States, or applying for an immigrant visa at a U.S. consulate abroad, commonly referred to as consular processing.
+For most types of immigrant petitions, such as a family-based petition for an alien relative (form I-130) or an employment-based petition for an alien worker (form I-140), the petitioner must indicate whether the foreign national beneficiary will be applying for adjustment of status (form I-485) from within the United States or applying for an immigrant visa at a U.S. consulate abroad, commonly referred to as consular processing.

-If the immigrant petition indicates that consular processing will be used, but the foreign national instead decides to apply for adjustment of status, form I-485 can be used as normal.
+If the immigrant petition indicates that consular processing will be used, but the foreign national instead decides to apply for adjustment of status, form I-485 can typically be used as normal.
 On the other hand, if the immigrant petition indicates that the beneficiary will apply for adjustment of status, but the beneficiary instead decides to use the consular processing option, an application for action on an approved application or petition (form I-824) typically must be submitted to the U.S. Citizenship and Immigration Services (USCIS).

 If the consular processing option is indicated on an immigrant petition, after the petition is approved, the case is sent to the National Visa Center (NVC).
 Once the priority date is current, or at least close to becoming current, the NVC transfers the case to the appropriate consulate and the beneficiary is scheduled for an interview.
-More details on how this process operates are available in the MurthyDotCom NewsBrief, Role of National Visa Center in Immigrant Visa Cases (05.Jan.2015).

 The procedural requirements in the U.S. immigration system can be confusing.
 This is one of the many reasons that it often is best to work with an experienced attorney who can assist you throughout the entire immigration journey.

-Copyright © 2018, MURTHY LAW FIRM.
+Copyright © 2018-2022, MURTHY LAW FIRM.
 All Rights Reserved